qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

 At component level you can see inside of the component when the component consists of two or more sub-components.
 If a component has no sub-components there results of the analysis are the same as at feature level.
 So no additional consideration is needed.
 This should be also documented in the content of the document.
 In the example the component "Component 1" consists of two sub-components, "Component 3" and "Component 4".

+A step-by-step-approach is described in :need:`gd_guidl__safety_analysis`.
+There are also examples for FMEA and DFA are given in :ref:`examples_fmea_dfa` to show how to use the templates, failure initiators and fault models.

 How to add new safety mitigations?